Siss1243/Neuro_experiment_2025/README.md

 ## File Overview

 - `experiment.py`: Main PsychoPy script
-- `logo.png`: Visual stimulus used
+- `logo.png`: Visual stimulus used in the experiment
+- `triggers.py`: Parallel port trigger helper functions
-- `docs/`: examples of outputs from runned experiments
+- `output/`: Folder with examples of output files (logfile and CSV)

---
+## 🧑‍💻 Authors

+This experiment was developed by:

+- Agnes Margrethe Ottosen Gejl
+- Anders Herzog Varan
+- Lukas Kubiena
+- Sissel Højgaard Vang-Pedersen *(main author)*
+- Sofia Scharf

 *This work was conducted as part of the Cognitive Neuroscience course, Aarhus University.*